High Net Worth Immigration Blog

 There are some key differences between the EU and the Schengen Zone, primarily because they do not include all the same member states.
 There are EU nations that do not belong to the Schengen Zone and vice versa.

 The European Parliament reserves the power to reject or approve each country’s application to join the Schengen Zone.
-Bulgaria, Croatia, Cyprus, and Romania are all members of the EU.
-Still, they are yet to successfully join the Schengen Area due to legal and other reasons, such as disputed territory (in Cyprus’ case).

 The Schengen Area is also not any kind of political entity beyond the border regulations.
 The EU, however, is a political and economic organization with a democratically elected parliament that includes representatives from all member states.